 - Damage to the spleen

 If you suffered an injury to the abdomen due to someone else’s dangerous or negligent behaviour, you might be able to make an abdominal injury claim providing you can prove third party liability.
-If you would like more advice, an Accident Claims solicitor can explain how liability can be proved if you suffered an abdominal injury caused by another person.
+If you would like more advice, an Accident Claims solicitor can explain how liability can be proved if you suffered an abdominal or internal organ injury caused by another person.

 Your employer has a legal duty of care towards employees and must ensure their health and safety is protected while they are at work.
 An employer must assess and reduce risks within a workplace and set in place reasonable measures so that employees and other people are less at risk of being harmed or injured.

 Some actions that an employer should take to protect your health and safety at work would include:

 - Ensuring you have personal protective equipment if required to do your job safely

 - Making sure any machinery that you use is checked and maintained to ensure it is in good working order.